rya-sge/access-denied/_posts/2024-10-15-trezor-wallet-security.md

 #### HMAC-SHA256

-Here some supplementary defails about HMAC used by PBKDF2.
+Here are some supplementary details about HMAC used by PBKDF2.

 HMAC stands for Hash-based Message Authentication Code